-We are super familiar with the SIM cards and use them every day in our life.
+We are super familiar with SIM cards and use them every day in our life.
 SIM is an integral part of the phone to make a call or to use data services.
 It has been so long that SIM cards are playing a major role in communication but is it making its way out?
 Well, the much smarter technology, is here and this might change the way you use the SIM card.
-So, what is eSIM and what does it do?
+So, what is eSIM, its usage in Nepal and what does it do?
 Let’s find out the future of SIM cards here in detail.

-As the name suggests, eSIM is an electronic SIM card which is designed to replace the physical SIM card.
-Most of the smartphones use a physical SIM card these days.
+As the name suggests, eSIM is an electronic SIM card that is designed to replace the physical SIM card.
+Most smartphones use a physical SIM card these days.
 An eSIM is a virtual embedded system that cannot be removed.
 As the “embedded” part of the name suggests, this is built into the phone’s mainboard.
 Alike to an NFC chip, eSIM is rewritable and will be compatible with all the dominant carriers, regardless of what type of network they use.

 Other manufacturers of connected devices—usually smart home devices—are also using eSIMs.
 It just makes sense: it’s less hassle for the customer, more connection options for the manufacturer.
 And for those types of applications, it really is a win-win.
 When we start talking about bringing this tech to smartphones, however, it gets a little fuzzier.

 With the introduction of eSIMs on Apple and Pixel devices, a lot of GSM operators around the world are on board to implement the system.
 The GSMA (the organization that represents the interest of the mobile operators around the world) has also announced a standard for eSIM.
-A lot of telecommunication operators like – AT&T, Etisalat, Deutsche, Orange, Telefonica, Vodafone, Airtel, Jio and others are also said to be on board for this new kind of SIM.
+A lot of telecommunication operators like – AT&T, Etisalat, Deutsche, Orange, Telefonica, Vodafone, Airtel, Jio, and others are also said to be on board for this new kind of SIM.

 The changing of an operator will make easier with the implementation of eSIM as the network data that it carries will be rewritable.
 You will be able to change your network operator with a single phone call rather than carrying multiple SIM cards of multiple operators.
 The major advantage would be for international travelers who are paying a huge amount of money for roaming services.
 This new type of SIM can be used everywhere in the world in the local network so roaming charges can be extortionate.

 The other intricacy with physical SIM cards is that there are currently two or three sizes in play.
-Many of us have swapped out SIM from one phone to another.
+Many of us have swapped out SIMs from one phone to another.
 We have even have cut down the bigger SIMs to the smaller ones.
-We have even lost out the SIM card adaptor or even inserted the card in the wrong way.
+We have even lost out on the SIM card adaptor or even inserted the card in the wrong way.
 The new eSIM will make these things, the things of the past.

 But it starts with one carrier, which will then grow to two, and so forth.
 Like we mentioned earlier, Google’s Pixel 2 is the first smartphone to use an eSIM.
 Now, a lot of other smartphones come with this feature these days.
 We mentioned before, switching phones carrier would be a lot easier with the eSIM.
 But you can swap your SIM card out in seconds, where the change to eSIMs might take longer to do the same thing.

-eSIM works as similar to the physical SIM card that you are familiar with.
+eSIM works similar to the physical SIM card that you are familiar with.
 It is embedded on the device and you just need to talk with a telecom operator to activate the card.
-If you have both physical and eSIM on your device, you will be able to use both SIM at the same time.
+If you have both physical and eSIM on your device, you will be able to use both SIMs at the same time.
 When you are connected to two separate networks, your handset will display both networks on the screen at the same time.

 Furthermore, one of the telecommunication operators in Nepal – CG Telecom is rumored to bring such services in Nepal with the collaboration with Huawei.
-The already existed big players like Nepal Telecom, Ncell and SmartCell should also focus on the implementation of such new kinds of services in the country.
+But the telco has not received unified license to operate mobility service in the country.
+Similarly Smart Cell should also focus on the implementation of such new services in the country.